metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-AppCapability.md

 ## DESCRIPTION

 Get-AppCapability returns a list of capabilities for an app in one of the following formats:
+1.
+Principal display name
 2.
-Account display name
-3.
-Account full reference name
+Principal full reference name

 ## EXAMPLES